Diego232323A/microservice2/Readme.md

 # Microservice

 This repository contains three basic microservices that simulate a user system.
-Each microservice is developed in Node.js and can run in a Docker container.
+It is developed in Node.js and can run in a Docker container.

 ### Product Service